Gitu-J/MIGRANT_WORKFORCE_ANALYTICS/README.md

 ## Project Overview

-This project presents a data-driven analysis of workforce challenges and retention patterns among migrant care workers in the UK social care sector.
+This project presents:

+# **Data-Driven Analysis of Workforce Challenges and Retention Patterns Among Migrant Care Workers in the UK Social Care Sector**

 It uses secondary workforce, migration and labour-market data to examine factors associated with workforce retention and support evidence-based workforce planning.

 ## Research Aim